 You can take it up a notch and get an electric can or jar opener.
 They require very little effort – a small motor does all the work so you just have to hold it and watch the can or jar pop open!
 They do cost more, up to $70, but it also saves you a lot of time and effort.

 These are helpful if you have limited mobility in your arms.
-There’s no need to lift your arms as far, making brushing or combing your hair really easy.
+There’s no need to lift your arms as far, making brushing or combing your hair easier.
 You can also get long-handled sponges for the bath or shower, and long-handled lotion applicators.